-The next conduct of the CES WE will be on
+The next conduct of the CES WE will be on December 3, 2017.
+Application forms may be downloaded through the CESB website, www.cesboard.gov.ph.

-through www.cesboard.gov.ph.

 Top Three Passers

 The top three passers came from Quezon City testing center and they are as follows: